-The Newport County Chamber of Commerce is working on behalf of its members to improve the overall business climate in the state through a number of specific priorities, including, advocating for specific small business issues, supporting industry sector projects that will enhance the vitality of the entire County, supporting education and workforce development initiatives, and working with local municipal government leaders to identify ways of improving the local economy.
-The following is a summary of the Newport County Chamber of Commerce’s policy priorities for 2018:
+The Greater Newport Chamber of Commerce is working on behalf of its members to enhance the regional economy through a number of specific priorities, including, supporting the recovery of the local economy, advocating for specific small business issues, supporting industry sector projects, engaging in education and workforce development initiatives, and working with municipal leaders to identify ways of improving the local business climate and broader economic development strategy.
+Additionally, there are a number of regional infrastructure and economic development projects that we will advocate for ARPA and federal infrastructure dollars be dedicated to.
+The following is a summary of the Greater Newport Chamber of Commerce’s policy priorities for 2022:

 - Support statewide efforts to offer economic incentives to existing RI businesses for growth opportunities.

-- Support and advocate for programs that will enhance the entrepreneurial ecosphere in the region through tools, resources and programming.
+- Support and advocate for programs that will enhance the entrepreneurial ecosphere in the region through projects, grants, tools, resources and programming.

 - Support innovative business models and their ability to operate successfully in the State of Rhode Island.

 - Continue to host quarterly economic update events to provide important informative sessions on topics impacting the broader business community.

 - Support historic tax credit legislation to support reuse and repurposing of historic properties in order to enhance economic development initiatives and maintain New England character throughout our communities.

 - Assist in identifying and implementing talent retention and attraction programs.

 - Establishing a remote readiness package to attract talent and investment.

 - Encourage revising estate tax policies and rates.